trojansteve/weggli-Py/README.md

 1. python weggli_py.py --patterns patterns.json --codebase /path/to/codebase

 2. Replace /path/to/codebase with the path to the C/C++ codebase you wish to scan.

+### License
+Weggli-Py is licensed under the MIT License.
+See the LICENSE file for details.

+### Acknowledgments
+Weggli-Py is built upon weggli, developed by Google Project Zero.
+We thank them for their contributions to the security community and for providing a robust foundation for further development.

+### Future Work
+Future enhancements include parallel execution, an interactive results interface, IDE integration, an expanded vulnerability database, and customizable reporting.

+### Disclaimer
+Weggli-Py is an independent project and is not affiliated with Google or Google Project Zero.